GREEN TEA & HEALTH

 People in Kakegawa drink many cups of Fukamushi Sencha a day and they seem to be benefiting from it.
 The extra steaming process used in making Fukamushi causes the ingredients to be extracted quickly and likely to a greater extent than a regular Sencha.
 Further, Fukamushi Sencha produced in these areas contains more catechin because of growth with full sunshine.
 More catechin means more tannin causing bitterness, but the deep (longer) steaming process suppresses the bitterness.
 So if you are looking for a healthy, mild cup of tea try Fukamushi Sencha.

 Bancha contains more of a unique ingredient than any other Japanese green tea called Polysaccharide.
-Polysaccharide restrains enzymes (i.e. amylase, sucrase) to metabolize the saccharide (i.e. sugar) and eventually may prevent body from absorbing the saccharide or sugar.
+Polysaccharide restrains enzymes (i.e. amylase, sucrase) from metabolizing the saccharide (i.e. sugar) and eventually may prevent body from absorbing the saccharide or sugar.
 This makes Bancha the perfect iced tea for a summer cookout since more polysaccharides are extracted with cold brewing than with hot brewing.
 This information may be new to North American tea consumers, but is quite well known in Japan, and some cold brewed Bancha products are found in health stores in Japan.

 The definition of "health" from the World Health Organization is "health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity."
 As we all know, there are many people who are physically healthy but have problems socially or mentally.
-In today's world, where we have great medicines that help keep us physically healthy, but it is still difficult to acquire mental or social health through the use of medicine.
+In today's world, where we have great medicines that help keep us physically healthy, it is still difficult to acquire mental or social health through the use of medicine.
 A tea break can be part of the cure for social ills and we are personally hoping that tea will be found to have more mental health benefits than just physical.

 There are many more claims about the health benefits of tea.
 Some of these are yet to be proven by scientific study but the current level of knowledge certainly shows that tea is "good food".
 A key point, however, is that tea is just one part of a healthy life style.
 One cup of tea a day won't suddenly make a person healthy, but there could be a major benefit if tea was substituted for all the artificial, chemical laden beverages that people drink.
 And the best thing about tea is it tastes good.
 Drinking several delicious cups of tea during the day and with meals may keep you healthier than any medicine.
 That is the reason why people have loved tea for 5000 years.